Campervan: Off-road variations

+DIY and Self-Build Campervan Conversions

+In recent years, converting vans into self-contained motorhomes or campervans has become a popular trend among people who want to own a motorhome or campervan but don't have the budget for a purpose built motorhome or professional conversion.

+The conversion process involves stripping out the existing interior of the van and installing the new components.
+This can include insulating and lining the van, cutting and fitting furniture, installing electrical systems, new windows, a pop-up top and plumbing in a sink and water supply.

+It is possible to do a hybrid conversion where large elements such as roof, windows and bed are installed by a professional company and the owner then completes the job themselves.
+Gas installation requires particular expertise and must either be completed or certified by a qualified engineer.

+Insurance for a DIY campervan requires a policy that is flexible enough to cover the vehicle while it is a van, during the conversion process and when it is a completed campervan.

 Classic Volkswagen and other campervans

 There are several types of campervan manufactured by Volkswagen; depending on their age, they are colloquially referred to as either a splitty (split windscreen), a bay (bay framed windscreen), or a bricky ("brick" shaped van).

 Although less popular, Mercedes also manufactured a similar-sized light van and conversions were reasonably common in the 1960s and 1970s.
 Of a similar size and vintage is the British Commer Spacevan conversion.

-In Europe, the Citroën H-Van has also been used a base for many campervan conversions, and is popular amongst Dutch and Belgian users in particular.
+In Europe, the Citroën H-Van has also been used as a base for many campervan conversions, and is popular amongst Dutch and Belgian users in particular.
 Ex-factory, it had several height and length configurations, and in all versions it had a low floor and high ceiling, a legacy of one of its original uses as a mobile shop.
 It does not usually need a pop-top to accommodate its users.

 Modern mid-sized Japanese vans such as the Toyota Hiace are sometimes converted to have the appearance of a classic Volkswagen.

 New concept car camper

-The car camper is an estate car(UK) or a station wagon (USA) converted into a travel home.
+The car camper is an estate car (UK) or a station wagon (USA) converted into a travel home.
 The rear cargo area is converted into a full double bed area usually with a fabricated aluminium framework.
 All equipment necessary to set up a well-appointed camp site is stored under the double bed with access through lidded areas under the bed.
 Unlike a standard station wagon where the camping equipment has to be removed before sleeping or a tent set up, the car camper is self-contained.